-The MPSC and KCC require KCP&L and the other owners of Wolf Creek to submit an updated decommissioning cost study every three years and to propose funding levels.
+The Public Service Commission of the State of Missouri (MPSC) and The State Corporation Commission of the State of Kansas (KCC) require KCP&L and the other owners of Wolf Creek to submit an updated decommissioning cost study every three years and to propose funding levels.
 The most recent study was submitted to the MPSC and KCC in August 2011 and is the basis for the current cost of decommissioning estimates in the following table.
 Funding levels included in KCP&L retail rates have not changed.

-Total S P&L's 47% Share
+Tota l Station KC P&L's 47% Share

-(million
+(millions)

 Current cost of decommissioning (in 2011 dollars) \$ 630 \$ 296

 Future cost of decommissioning (in 2045-2053 dollars) (a) 1,788 840

 Annual escalation factor 2.85%

-Annual return on trust assets (b) 5.4
+Annual return on trust assets (b) 5.13%